 It is time to strategically build capacity at every level of the education system while harnessing the strengths of our students and their families, educators, researchers, and youth leaders to move this necessary work forward.
 Schools will reopen and when they do, we must welcome students back to a more equitable, safe, and dynamic learning environment that makes true the promise of public education the people of NM deserve.

 Business leaders, elected officials, and community members alike have an important role to play by learning more about and engaging in this crucial work.
 After all, while it is widely accepted in the U.S. that educational outcomes are positively correlated with health and economic outcomes, we’ve tragically ignored that we all do better when we all do better.
 We have a chance in NM to make it right, and it is going to take a groundswell of advocacy to finally enact equity in public education - the first step is to demand that equity is no longer optional.
-To add your name in support of this letter and/or register for our first Virtual Community Forum on Equity in NM Education on September 2, please go to www.LABLC.org.
+To add your name in support of this letter and/or register for our series of Virtual Community Forums on Equity, please go to www.LABLC.org.

 In Unity & Strength,

 Dulcinea Lara, Director of Borderlands & Ethnic Studies, NMSU

 Andrew Montoya, Organizer, NEA-Human & Civil Rights Department

 Michelle Valverde, Education Policy Analyst & LAB Manager/Facilitator